boot-clj/boot/README.md

 script.
 Building the project in the REPL is almost identical to what we did on the command line.

-First we'll set some global boot options–the source directories, for instance:
+First we'll set some global boot options–we'll set the source directory and add the `conch` dependency to the build environment:

 ```clojure
 boot.user=> (set-env!